-The New York Times bestselling author of Viper Pilot, US Air Force Lieutenant Colonel (Ret.)
+Author of The New York Times bestseller Viper Pilot and The Flight, US Air Force Lieutenant Colonel (Ret.)
 Dan Hampton is one of the most decorated fighter pilots of all time.
 Throughout his 20-year career, Hampton has always been first in flight, soaring into battle with the Wild Weasels, the elite Air Force squadron whose sole mission is to fly behind enemy lines, draw fire from surface-to-air missiles, and make the skies safer for fellow pilots.
 His record number of strikes earned him a Purple Heart, four Distinguished Flying Crosses with Valor, and the distinction of being the most lethal F-16 Wild Weasel Pilot in American history.

 Taught to fly at a young age by his father, Hampton climbed up the Air Force ranks.
 He was named squadron instructor of the year six times, flew 151 combat missions, fought in both Gulf Wars, spearheaded the 2003 invasion of Iraq, and helped secure American airspace on 9/11.

 Marking the 90th anniversary of Charles Lindbergh’s pioneering flight from New York to Paris, Hampton’s new Amazon Bestseller, The Flight: Charles Lindbergh's Daring and Immortal 1927 Transatlantic Crossing, is an in-the-cockpit account of Lindbergh’s extraordinary feat.

 80 years after the disappearance of Amelia Earhart, astonishing new evidence has prompted an investigation into the fate of the legendary aviator.
 In a History channel special, Amelia Earhart: The Lost Evidence, Dan Hampton joins the team as dive master, aviation expert and historian, to solve one of the greatest mysteries of all time.